dragoncoder047/blog/markdown/september.md

 Scheme also has a construct known as `:::scheme dynamic-wind` that functions a lot like Python's `:::python with` blocks. `:::scheme dynamic-wind` takes three thunks, the first is called whenever code in the second starts running, and the third is called whenever code in the second stops running.
 Entry and exit in Python is only possible by way of normal control flow or thrown exceptions, but in Scheme it's possible to ender and exit the same block many times, using continuations.

-The idea I had came after seeing a little snippet demonstrating the use of SISC Scheme's `:::scheme with-failure-continuation`, which acts almost like a Python `:::python try` block, *except* for the fact that it is also passed the current continuation at the point where the error occurred.
+The idea I had came after seeing a little snippet demonstrating the use of SISC Scheme's `:::scheme with-failure-continuation`, which acts almost like a Python `:::python except` block, *except* for the fact that it is also passed the current continuation at the point where the error occurred.
 This is extremely powerful.

 Consider a simple divide-by-zero error.
 The current continuation of the division expression still exists, and now the failure handler can decide whether to resume or propagate the exception.
 Python doesn't let you decide what to do in this situation: the result is always an exception being thrown.
-However, in Scheme, the failure handler can instead resume the computation with a substitute value: in some situations it would be appropriate to return $\pm\infty$ for a division by zero; in other situations a `:::js NaN` value; and in others to continue the error.
+However, in Scheme, the failure handler can instead resume the computation with a substitute value: in some situations it would be appropriate to return $\pm\infty$ for a division by zero; in other situations a `:::js NaN` value; and in others to propagate the error.

 When errors are resumable, it unlocks a lot of possibilities.
 One useful example I can think of is quantities (numbers with units): a quantities package could install a failure handler that would intercept errors caused by trying to call a number with arguments (which normally would make no sense) and resume the call with a quantity.